auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-Even if we assume the compression function is an idealized random oracle, this structure reveals that with prefixed salts, finding a single collision on the compression function can be enough to produce an infinite family of collisions, as a single collision can propagate throughout the rest of the computation.
+Even if we assume the compression function is an idealized random oracle, this structure reveals that with prefixed salts, finding a single collision on the compression function is enough to produce an infinite family of collisions.
 This is something that does not happen with suffixed salts.
 Some variation of this argument is inherent to any streaming implementation.